 Are There Side Effects to Getting Chelation Therapy?

 Side effects from chelation therapy vary by the dosage used for treatment and the severity of the patient’s health condition.
 Milder side effects may occur because of the injection.
 These side effects include:

 More severe side effects of chelation therapy include abnormal weight loss, an increase or decrease in blood pressure, abdominal pain, kidney or liver damage, anemia, and hypocalcemia.

 Our physicians can provide a complete list of side effects based on your condition, then discuss how long you may need treatment and realistic goals for what to expect during and after your treatment.

 Call Now to Schedule a Chelation Therapy Appointment at Our Facility

 If you would like to receive chelation therapy or another IV infusion therapy we offer, you can schedule an appointment at Anti-Aging & Regenerative Associates to speak with one of our physicians.
 We can take blood samples to send to the lab for analysis to determine which treatment options we provide may be suitable for your health condition.

 Call (386) 366-7418 today to set up your appointment with our facility.
-Our office location is on Dunlawton Avenue in Port Orange near the Halifax Medical Center.
+Our office location is on 633 Dunlawton Ave, Port Orange, FL 32127 near the Halifax Medical Center.